Stifel CEO again bucks the trend in buying a workout firm

-NEW YORK (Reuters) - In buying 100 percent of bankruptcy workout firm Miller Buckfire this week, Stifel Financial Corp (SF.N) CEO Ron Kruszewski has taken another step to burnish his reputation as a contrarian investor.
+NEW YORK, Dec 21 (Reuters) - In buying 100 percent of bankruptcy workout firm Miller Buckfire this week, Stifel Financial Corp CEO Ron Kruszewski has taken another step to burnish his reputation as a contrarian investor.

 Corporate bankruptcy filings have been in a multi-year decline and are off about 15 percent this year from a sluggish 2011.
 But after spending $40 million to buy a minority stake in Miller Buckfire last year, Kruszewski said on Thursday he was buying the rest of the firm as “the logical next step.”